 What is an urgent treatment centre (UTC)?

 This is where you go if you need urgent medical attention, but A&E isn’t the appropriate place.
 It is usually open for 12 hours every day of the week, every week of the year – including bank holidays.
 The Teddington service is run by nurses and other healthcare professionals, supported by a GP.

-Why has the service been renamed as an urgent treatment centre?
+Why was the service renamed as an urgent treatment centre?

-The NHS is working to standardise the services available for urgent care.
-Feedback from the public suggests the range of services currently on offer is confusing, from minor injury units, to urgent care centres, urgent treatment centres and walk-in centres – all of which provide similar services.
-This is about standardising the services, so they are all open from 8am-8pm, with appointments available through NHS 111, to give help the public understand where the best place is for their care.
+The NHS is standardising services available for urgent care.
+Feedback from the public suggests the range of services is confusing, from minor injury units, to urgent care centres, urgent treatment centres and walk-in centres – all providing similar services.
+This is about standardising the services, so they are all open from 8am-8pm, with appointments available through NHS 111, to help people understand where the best place is for their care.

 How does it differ from a walk-in centre?